-- h) All residential development shall incorporate the following minimum standards of construction: - i) cavity masonry construction for external walls of residential buildings, and - ii) roof insulation. - Note: 1) The City recognises that this requirement may not be possible to achieve in the case of the proposals involving the adaptation / reuse of buildings of conservation and heritage significance.
+- h) All residential development shall incorporate the following minimum standards of construction: - i) cavity masonry construction for external walls of residential buildings - ii) roof insulation. - Note: 1) Council recognises that this requirement may not be possible to achieve in the case of the proposals involving the adaptation / reuse of buildings of conservation and heritage significance.

-2) The City may accept alternative built form treatments subject to the applicant satisfactorily demonstrating fulfilment of the potential risk and amenity considerations outlined above.
-Alternative treatments shall be justified to the City through submission of professionally prepared and certified reports.
+2) Council may accept alternative built form treatments subject to the applicant satisfactorily demonstrating fulfillment of the potential risk and amenity considerations outlined above.
+Alternative treatments shall be justified to Council through submission of professionally prepared and certified reports.

-Notification and Memorials on Title
+Notification and Memorials on title

-- a) All residential development approvals shall be conditioned in order to require a notification to be placed on title advising of the potential amenity impacts associated with living/working in proximity of the Port. - b) In the case of all residential subdivision, the City and Fremantle Ports shall request the Western Australian Planning Commission to support the placing of memorials on new titles advising of the potential amenity impacts associated with living in proximity of the Port. - c) Notification and memorial statements shall be as per the standard wording contained in Appendix B.
+- a) All residential development approvals shall be conditioned in order to require a notification to be placed on title advising of the potential amenity impacts associated with living / working in proximity of the port. - b) In the case of all residential subdivision, Council and Fremantle Ports shall request the Western Australian Planning Commission to support the placing of memorials on new titles advising of the potential amenity impacts associated with living in proximity of the port. - c) Notification and memorial statements shall be as per the standard wording contained in Appendix B.

-4.2 Area 2
+4.2 AREA 2